 iyana Esters

 Birthed from the soil is a photo affair presenting a multidimensional portrait of Yawah A. Awolowo, aka Mama Yawah, a farmer, plant-based food chef, and midwife from the Black Belt of Alabama who is working with the earth with ancestral knowledge as she seeks for healing while tending to her community.
+Currently funded by Nevada Arts Council and the National Endowment for the Arts in 2024 for travel.

 Portrait of Mama Yawah gazing into the sky, 2023.